zamazan4ik/awesome-pgo/article/article.md

 ## PGO caveats

 I have read **many** articles about PGO.
 Unfortunately, I found almost nothing about PGO issues and difficulties in different situations.
-So I just collected as much as possible traps myself and want to share my experience (not traps) with you.
+So I just collected as many as possible traps myself and want to share my experience (not traps) with you.
 Niels Bohr once said: “An expert is a person who has made all the mistakes that can be made in a very narrow field.”.
 Am I a PGO expert now, huh?

 TODO: insert here a meme with Garold with pain (about all my PGO mistakes)